Crochet dazzles, DeJong homers as White Sox beat Braves 3-2

 Crochet (1-1) held the Braves to one run and three hits in his second professional start.
 The hard-throwing left-hander struck out eight and walked one after an impressive performance in Chicago’s opening 1-0 loss to Detroit.

+“He started off with high, high velo, and then, he started pitching,” manager Pedro Grifol said.
+“He settled in and just mixed his pitches, and he was pounding the strike zone.”

-Sheets put Chicago ahead in the sixth with an RBI single against Reynaldo López.
-Ozuna tied it in the seventh with a drive to left for his second home run.
-But DeJong -- batting for Braden Shewmake -- put Chicago back on top when he greeted A.J.
+Sheets put Chicago ahead 1-0 in the sixth with an RBI single against Reynaldo López.
+Ozuna tied it in the seventh with a drive to left.
+But DeJong — batting for Braden Shewmake — put Chicago back on top when he greeted A.J.
 Minter (0-1) with a drive to left leading off the bottom half for his second homer.

-Atlanta loaded with one out in the eighth.
+Atlanta loaded the bases with one out in the eighth.
 John Brebbia walked Jarred Kelenic and Ronald Acuña Jr., and Kopech walked Ozzie Albies before getting Austin Riley to ground into a double play.

 López, who pitched for the White Sox from 2017-23, went six innings in his Braves debut.
 The 30-year-old right-hander gave up one run and four hits.